 cbn ≡ 0 (mod p) (rank values will not be available until rank calculation happens in next iteration.
 Still validator can participate in consensus so nothing bad).

 Last block merkle tree necessary to participate in consensus till the start of next rank calculation iteration.
 So, after the restart we could end up with two states: 1.
-Restored current rank context and new rank context without rank values (links, agent stakes, and merkle tree).
+Restored current rank context and new rank context without rank values (links, user stakes, and merkle tree).
 2. Restored current rank context without rank values.
-Restored new rank context only with links and agent stakes.
+Restored new rank context only with links and user stakes.